manuelkoso/red-black-tree/README.md

 - Iterator
 - Output operator

-The benchmarking compares the `contains` function with the `find` function of the `std::set` container.
+The benchmark compares the `contains` function with the `find` function of the `std::set` container.

 ## Implementation choices